Summary of the 1st Kansas Colored Volunteer Infantry Regiment

 On August 23, 1862, Stanton belatedly informed Lane:

 In regard, however, to that portion of your communication which contemplates the raising of two regiments of persons of African descent, you are informed that regiments of persons of African descent can only be raised upon express and special authority of the President.
 He has not given authority to raise such troops in Kansas, and it is not comprehended in the authority issued to you.
 Such regiments cannot be accepted into the service.

 Undeterred, Lane continued recruiting blacks for state service.
 By November, over 500 African Americans had enlisted.

-First Blacks to Fight in the Civil War
+October 29, 1962 — The 1st Kansas Colored Infantry at the Battle of Island Mound, the First Blacks to Fight in the Civil War

 Throughout 1862, southern guerilla fighters, known as bushwhackers, operating out of western Missouri, harassed Union forces and civilians in eastern Kansas.
 On October 26, 1862, Major Benjamin Henning, the commanding officer at Fort Scott, in Kansas, ordered a detachment of roughly 225 soldiers from the 1st Kansas Colored Infantry Regiment on a mission into Bates County, Missouri, along the Kansas-Missouri border.
 Accompanied by members of the 5th Kansas Cavalry serving as scouts, their orders were to disperse a guerrilla band operating out of Hog Island in the Osage River.